-Plus (at least here in California) this isn’t a cookie you see every day, so you show up to the office, or a party, or a family dinner with a plate of these, and people are always excited to get something a little different and new.
+Plus (at least here in California) this isn’t a cookie you see every day, so you set out plate of these, and people are always excited to get something a little different and new.

 A Note on Oats